THE MEASURE OF A PERSON

 - "The ultimate measure of a person is not where s/he stands in the moments of comfort and convenience, but where s/he stands in times of challenges and controversy."

 Often times, those of us who are engaged in the sacred and vital enterprise of education find ourselves engaged with challenges and controversy.
-Teachers, adminsistrators, staff, all of us who entrusted with the sacred mission of education find that there are some "trying times" as we seek to prepare the students entrusted to our care "for lives of personal development, professional success, civic engagement, and service to their fellow human beings" (Manhattan College Mission Statement).
+Teachers, administrators, staff, all of us who entrusted with the sacred mission of education find that there are some "trying times" as we seek to prepare the students entrusted to our care "for lives of personal development, professional success, civic engagement, and service to their fellow human beings" (Manhattan College Mission Statement).

 In the Lasallian tradition, we often speak of the "sacredness of the relationship between student and teacher" -- and the total commitment of us all to the well-being of the students entrusted to our care.

-Yesterday, October 9th, I was reminded of this - and I was reminded of the dedicated faculty, staff, and administrators here at Manhattan College - as the Catholic Church recognized the holiness of nine Brothers of the Christian Schools, fellow Lasallian educators, and a Passionist Priest - who, like us, are totaly committed to the well-being of the students entrusted to our care.
+Yesterday, October 9th, I was reminded of this - and I was reminded of the dedicated faculty, staff, and administrators here at Manhattan College - as the Catholic Church recognized the holiness of nine Brothers of the Christian Schools, fellow Lasallian educators, and a Passionist Priest - who, like us, are totally committed to the well-being of the students entrusted to our care.

 All of them - all 10 - were murdered - martyred.
 For what?
 Why?
 For being committed to their vocation, their profession, their students!
 That's where they decided to stand in times of challenge and controversy ... with their students, faithful to their vocation, their profession!